Tararua Forest Park Cone Ridge 16-18/04/2010

 A fine meal of rice with vegetables followed by more of the Vreckan.

-Sleeping on the veranda ment an early rising, we left Totara flats hut just after eight.
+Sleeping on the veranda meant an early rising, we left Totara flats hut just after eight.

 Looking down the river near the flats of the last hut.
 The bridge before the car park, look down at the one deep pool and have a think about dropping off the bridge into it :-).